Basque, Basque-American and Other Special Guests

 Gipuzkoa, Basque Country

 Maialen Lujanbio started to improvise at a very early stage of her life.
 Since then she has been one of the most active bertsolariak in the Basque Country, while graduating with a degree in Fine Arts.
 For years she has sung in squares, theatres, cinemas and all over the Basque Country and abroad.
 She was the champion of Bertsolaritza in Gipuzkoa in 2003 and became the champion of the Basque Bertsolariak in 2009.
-In 2013 she was finalist in the Basque Bertsolaritza championship.
+In 2013 she was a finalist in the Basque Bertsolaritza championship, and returned as champion in 2017!
 Her versification has transformed over the years and she has developed a successful, innovative way of producing improvised poetry.

 Music & Dance